 If Impeccably bred race horses who can be sold for several million dollars at age one, before they ever race deserve forgiveness for a poor showing, so do people.

 3. On Dogmatism vs. Stupidism

 A lot of unsuccessful horse bettors love to tell you of their betting principles.
-Some refuse to bet a horse in a sprint race if that horse has raced only in distance races, while others never bet on New York sprinters in California.
+Some refuse to bet a horse in a sprint race if that horse has raced only in long-distance races, while others never bet on New York sprinters in California.
 But those are always just the loudmouth hacks sitting next to you.
 Invariably, the expert handicappers are more nuanced, more thoughtful.
-They weigh as many factors as they can obtain and make their predictions accordingly.
+They weigh as many factors as they can find and their make their bets accordingly.

-Real Life App: On a recent Freakonomics Podcast titled, "The Folly of Prediction" University of Pennsylvania professory of Psychology Philip Tetlock discussed the results from his polling a few-hundred highly-regarded political experts from around the world.
+Real Life App: On a recent Freakonomics Podcast titled, "The Folly of Prediction", University of Pennsylvania professor of Psychology Philip Tetlock discussed the results from his polling a few hundred highly-regarded political experts from around the world.
 He asked them to make specific predictions about a myriad of political situations from around the world, and then he waited a few years until these various situations played out, and went back and graded his subjects on their accuracy.